asfandyarazhar13/EEG/README.md

 ### To-do (post the 42687 course):
 * streamline training by using torch lightning and reducing boilerplate code
 * incorporate best software engineering practices and convert all code into executable scripts
-* demo notebook for end-to-end pipeline
+* demo notebook and scripts (with cli commands) for end-to-end pipeline
 * comprehensive readme for reproducibility
 * future work section from final paper/report